SBA ISSUES DETAILS ON LOAN FORGIVENESS CALCULATIONS & RETROACTIVE "NECESSITY" CERTIFICATION

 LINK TO SBA PPP FAQ:

-Please reach out to a member of your client service team at FAL with any questions or send us an email at firstname.lastname@example.org.
+Please reach out to a member of your client service team at FAL with any questions about Paycheck Protection Program loan funds or send us an email at firstname.lastname@example.org.